This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Hong Kong.

 The HKIAC is part of the Cross-Institutional Task Force on Gender Diversity in Arbitral Appointments and Proceedings.
-HKIAC made 149 appointments in 2020 from arbitrators from 17 different jurisdictions, 34 (22.8%) were female arbitrators and 74 (49.7%) were arbitrators not previously appointed by HKIAC over the last three years.
+HKIAC made 142 appointments of arbitrators in 2021, among whom 34 (22.8%) were female arbitrators and 74 (49.7%) were arbitrators not previously appointed by HKIAC over the last three years.

 Have there been any recent court decisions in your country considering the setting aside of an award that has been enforced in another jurisdiction or vice versa?

 Generally speaking, the Hong Kong courts take a pro-enforcement approach.
 Pursuant to Section 89(2)(f)(ii), for a Convention Award that has been set aside by a competent authority of the country in which it was made, enforcement of the award may (and not shall) be refused by the Hong Kong Court.